Arts of Asia

-Arts of Asia, founded in 1970, is the foremost international magazine of Asian arts and antiques, and has the largest circulation of any Asian art magazine.
+Arts of Asia, founded in 1970, is an international magazine of Asian arts and antiques, and has the largest circulation of any Asian art magazine.
 It is published four times a year, and is distributed to 90 countries.
-Supported by museums, cultural organisations, universities and schools worldwide, as well as major auction houses and art dealers, and collectors and students of art, the magazine provides an unparalleled understanding of the international arts scene.
-It offers essential reading about Asian art and culture, and provides collectors and scholars of the field with a valuable research resource, as well as vital information about industry trends.
+It offers reading about Asian art and culture, and provides collectors and scholars of the field with a research resource, as well as information about industry trends.